Skip to main content

 2. Execute the task Dismiss query .

-3. In the popup, configure the dismissal options:
+3. In the pop-up, configure the dismissal options:

 • Set a custom threshold - Enter a Custom threshold (ms) for the query.
 When a future instance of the query falls below the custom threshold, it is automatically dismissed.